mattermost/docs/source/administration/config-settings.rst

 **True**: When **true**, contents of documents within ZIP files are returned in search results.
 This may have an impact on server performance for large files.

-**False**: The content of documents within ZIP files aren't returned in search results.
+**False**: The contents of documents within ZIP files aren't returned in search results.

 +---------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"XXX": false`` with options ``true`` and ``false``.                     |